Azure-Samples/active-directory-nodejs-external-identities-api-connector-azure-function-validate/README.md

 ### Deploy the application

-1. Follow steps of [this](https://docs.microsoft.com/en-us/azure/javascript/tutorial-vscode-serverless-node-04) guide #1-7 to deploy your Azure Function to the cloud and get an live API endpoint URL.
+1. Follow steps of [this](https://docs.microsoft.com/en-us/azure/javascript/tutorial-vscode-serverless-node-04) guide #1-7 to deploy your Azure Function to the cloud and get a live API endpoint URL.
 1. Once deployed, you'll see a **'Upload settings'** option.
 Select this.
 It will upload your environment variables onto the [Application settings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp#application-settings-in-azure) of the cloud.

 To learn more about Visual Studio Code development for Azure Functions, see [this](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp#republish-project-files).